dkwasniewski9/pokeguesser/README.md

 ### Testing

 Unit tests have been implemented using `ts-jest` with `jsdom` environment.
+Tests have been created for only one component (`GuessInput`) and one service (`pokemonService`) in the project.
 You can run the tests using:

 ```bash
 npm run test